Principled Design and Implementation of Steerable Detectors: Optimal Steerable Filters: Theory

-The main advantage of steerable filters is that their rotation by an arbitrary angle is reduced to a finite dimensional algebraic problem.
-In Proposition \ref{theo:harmonicdecomposition}, we characterize steerable filters from their polar decomposition in terms of the circular harmonic functions $\theta \mapsto \mathrm{e}^{\mathrm{j} n \theta}$, where $n\in \Z$. \\
+We aim at detecting patterns whose orientations are \emph{a priori} unknown in an image.
+This can be performed using steerable filters, which can be rotated efficiently~\cite{Unser2013steerable}. \\ \begin{definition} A filter $f$ is \emph{steerable} if the span of its rotated versions $f(\mathbf{R}_{\alpha}\cdot)$, with $\alpha\in [0,2\pi)$, is a finite-dimensional subspace of $L_2(\R^2)$. {This means that there exist $P \geq 1$ filters $f_p$, $p=1\ldots P$ such that , for any rotation angle $\alpha \in [0,2\pi)$, we have $f (\mathbf{R}_{\alpha} \cdot ) = \sum_{p=1}^P c_p(\alpha) f_p,$ for some $c_p(\alpha) \in \R$, $1 \leq p \leq P$.} \\ \end{definition} The main advantage of steerable filters is that their rotation by an arbitrary angle is reduced to a finite dimensional algebraic problem, { allowing for fast pattern detection even when the orientation is unknown.} In Proposition \ref{theo:harmonicdecomposition}, we characterize steerable filters from their polar decomposition in terms of the circular harmonic (CH) functions $\theta \mapsto \mathrm{e}^{\mathrm{j} n \theta}$, where $n\in \Z$. \\

 \begin{proposition} A function $f \in L_2(\R^2)$ can be uniquely decomposed in polar coordinates in Fourier domain as

 where the $\widehat{f}_n$ jointly satisfy $ \sum_{n\in \Z} \lVert \widehat{f}_n\rVert_2^2 < \infty.$ The functions $\widehat{f}_n$, called the \emph{Fourier radial profiles} of $f$, are given by